1856 United States presidential election: North American Party nomination

-North American Party candidates gallery

 The anti-slavery "Americans" from the North formed their own party after the nomination of Fillmore in Philadelphia.
 This party called for its national convention to be held in New York City, just before the Republican National Convention.
 Party leaders hoped to nominate a joint ticket with the Republicans to defeat Buchanan.
 The national convention was held on June 12 to 20, 1856 in New York.
 As John C. Frémont was the favorite to attain the Republican presidential nomination there was a considerable desire for the North American party to nominate him, but it was feared that in doing so they may possibly injure his chances to actually become the Republican presidential nominee.
 The delegates voted repeatedly on a nominee for president without a result.
 Nathaniel P. Banks was nominated for president on the 10th ballot over John C. Frémont and John McLean, with the understanding that he would withdraw from the race and endorse John C. Frémont once he had won the Republican presidential nomination.
 The delegates, preparing to return home, unanimously nominated Frémont on the 11th ballot shortly after his nomination by the Republican Party in Philadelphia.
 The chairman of the convention, William F. Johnston, had been nominated to run for vice president, but later withdrew when the North Americans and the Republicans failed to find an acceptable accommodation between him and the Republican vice presidential nominee, William Dayton.